hchasens/FlappyLikeBird/README.md

 # Flappy Bird
 Warning, this is terable.
-Im not going to suger coat this, I was board but also on a time cruch because of finals.
+Im not going to suger coat this, I was bored but also on a time cruch because of finals.
 So what you have here is a terrible mess of bored programmer and time crunched programer.

 #### Probably
 * not going to work on it again but feel free to save it